Skip to content

 Edward Izgorodin — arXiv:2603.08965

-The SLoD algorithm is the core of how Mnemoverse stores, recalls, and consolidates memories.
+SLoD is the research operator behind Mnemoverse's multi-scale memory design.
 It borrows the Level of Detail concept from computer graphics and applies it to semantic memory: knowledge is represented at multiple scales, from fine-grained facts to high-level summaries, using heat kernel diffusion on hyperbolic manifolds.
+Production does not yet run native hyperbolic geometry — SLoD and THG are research-stage foundations; see the SLoD page for what ships versus what is proven.

 Key properties: